clearlydefined/clearlydefined/docs/resources/glossary.md

 # Glossary

-There are relatively few concepts and verbs in ClearlyDefined.
+There are a few concepts and verbs in ClearlyDefined.
 Here is a summary of the terms and their meanings:

 ### Adopter